Guides

 CIF terms also come with specific challenges that sellers must navigate carefully.
 Below, we explore the nuances of these challenges and their implications:

-The insurance provided under CIF terms typically only covers the minimum level required by the contract.
+• Insurance Constraints: The insurance provided under CIF terms typically only covers the minimum level required by the contract.
 This basic coverage may not be comprehensive enough for high-value or delicate goods, which are more susceptible to damage.
-Additional expenses can erode profit margins and complicate the pricing strategy for their products.
+Additional expenses can erode profit margins and complicate the pricing strategy of different products.

 CIF in eCommerce: The Buyer’s Perspective